Any2HRTF/Mesh2HRTF/README.rst

 Releases and Development
 ========================

+Releases are available at https://github.com/Any2HRTF/Mesh2HRTF/releases.

-The ``master`` branch always contains the latest stable release and should be cloned or downloaded.
-The ``develop`` branch contains the latest stable pre-release versions.
-All releases are available from https://github.com/Any2HRTF/Mesh2HRTF/releases.
-If you want to contribute to Mesh2HRTF please check `here <https://github.com/Any2HRTF/Mesh2HRTF/blob/develop/CONTRIBUTING.rst>`_.
+The ``master`` branch contains the latest stable code basis and is available for cloning, forking, or downloads.

+The ``develop`` branch contains the latest stable developer version.
+Other branches track the more recent development, which might be unstable.
+If you would like to contribute to Mesh2HRTF please check `here <https://github.com/Any2HRTF/Mesh2HRTF/blob/develop/CONTRIBUTING.rst>`_.

 References
 ==========